Kitchen Casino

-Kitchen Casino is a reality cooking television show hosted by Bill Rancic that premiered on April 7, 2014 on Food Network.
+Kitchen Casino was a cooking reality television series hosted by Bill Rancic that premiered on April 7, 2014, on Food Network.
 Similar to short-form cooking reality shows, it features four chefs challenged to cook gourmet dishes to be judged by two guest celebrities.
 The chefs participate in four "casino-themed" rounds of play in order to win a possible final prize of $30,000.

 The series initially aired new episodes on Monday evenings at 9:00PM ET on Food Network.
 Beginning May 11, the series moved its premiere showings to Sunday nights at 11:00PM ET.
 To date, no new episodes beyond the original first season of eight are being produced, and repeat runs are scheduled for Thursday mornings at 4:00 am EST starting October 8, 2014.
 No announcement has been made concerning a second season of the show.

 Format

 Each episode of Kitchen Casino features four chefs undergoing three "casino-themed" cooking challenges.
 After dishes are prepared, the two guest judges evaluate each dish, scoring them on a scale of 1 to 5.
 This makes for a possible score range of 2 (lowest) to 10 (highest).